 This page contains materials used with information meetings and telephone conferences with securities analysts that Capcom conducts for each quarterly earnings announcement.
 To ensure the fair disclosure of information to investors and shareholders worldwide, this page includes presentation materials, summaries of presentations by speakers, and summaries of question-and-answer periods.
 Investors can also view Japanese-language webcasts of Capcom's information meetings.

-Presentation of Financial Results in FY2013
+1st Quarter in FY2014 Presentation of Financial Results

 Question and Answer Summary

 You have announced "Monster Hunter Explorer” today.
 How does it actually differ from "Monster Hunter Smart”?